First Sunday after the Epiphany

 “Did you not know that I must be about my Father’s business?”
 Lk.
 2:49.

 In Jesus’ reply to His Mother Mary, we see the essence of true charity.
 Jesus must obey God His Father first and foremost.
 It was His Father’s will that Jesus spend these three days in the temple praying and listening to and asking the Jewish doctors of the law questions about the Messiah.
 Jesus’ time away from Joseph and Mary was so mysterious that they did not fully understand it: “And they understood not the word that He spoke to them.”
 Lk.
 2:50 Jesus needs to do the will of His Father rather than the will of His parents.
-Sooner or later, He will be leaving home to spread the Kingdom of His heavenly Father.
+Sooner or later, He will be leaving home to establish the Kingdom of His heavenly Father.
 Jesus does not blame His mother as St. Bede tells us: “He blames her not because she sought Him as her son, but forces her to raise the eyes of her mind to what He owes Him whose Eternal Son He is.”

 Christ the God-Man